-No mistaking this summit for anyplace else in the world: A mass of prayer flags draped over the small snow-covered rock… a view stretching over 100 miles in all directions… bitter, bitter cold and wind… searing sunshine… faceless climbers in oxygen masks and down suits.
+No mistaking this summit for anyplace else in the world: A mass of prayer flags draped over the small snow-covered pinnacle… a view stretching over 100 miles in all directions… bitter, bitter cold and wind… searing sunshine… faceless climbers in oxygen masks and down suits.
 Just a few steps more.
 Just a few more to go….

 When he reached the top, Justin unclipped my safety from his, turned around, and gave me a huge hug.
 We’re here.
 I thanked him and shook his hand over and over again.

 Steven looked good up there, sitting down and relaxed, happy.
 He had arrived shortly before me.
 We hugged quickly and I put my pack down near him.